 But then I found a company that will migrate our whole wiki site to WordPress for $58.35.
 I did a demo - and the results look great EXCEPT they only did the titles.
 I wrote to them to see if they can provide an example of what the content would look like.
 Can you check this out and see what you think? https://www.cms2cms.com/ It seems like (if it works) it would simplify this task greatly.
 I think you would still be able to create the redirects from old URLs?

-#11 Updated by Boone Gorges about 3 years ago
+#11 Updated by Boone Gorges over 3 years ago

 - Assignee changed from scott voth to Boone Gorges